The Hotjar story (part 3) - growing our team & product while going from €1 to €3 million ARR

 When we founded Hotjar in 2014, we had an ambitious vision for our product, but we were also an unknown team of five with no external funding and little experience in the world of SaaS.
 We didn’t let any of that stop us: Hotjar went from idea to 60,000 beta signups in six months, and we hit an important milestone by going from beta to €1 million Annual Recurring Revenue (ARR) in the six months that followed.

 In this piece, I’m going to take you back to the period between late 2015 and mid-2016 when Hotjar tripled ARR from €1 to 3 million.
 Looking back from the vantage point of having grown past €15 million ARR, I can see that a lot of our current success and failures can be traced back to that time.
 That was the point when we realized we needed to create solid foundations for the growth we were experiencing, and take big, bold decisions to:

 1. Starting to grow our remote team

 A. We put a structure in place with an accountability chart

 In the initial stages of growing Hotjar, we were all wearing a bunch of different hats.
 I was the CEO, but I still handled customer support and marketing.
 We were small and scrappy: if we saw something that needed doing, we did it regardless of our job title.

-As our team grew beyond the founders and then past ten people, we started thinking about ownership and accountability, and about how we were going to organize ourselves: who will report to whom?
+As our team grew beyond the founders and then past ten people, we started thinking about leadership, ownership, and accountability, and about how we were going to organize ourselves: who will report to whom?
 Who will be accountable for what?
 Whom are we going to hire next?

 We didn’t have established departments yet, but we still needed a clear understanding of how we were going to work together and handle our day-to-day operations.
 That’s why we built our first accountability chart: